SafeZone: Overseas travel safety app

 - First Aid

 Please note: The following section shows you how to use SafeZone abroad.
-The app works slightly differently if you are using SafeZone in the UK.
+The app works differently if you are using SafeZone in the UK.
 Once you travel outside of the UK, the buttons will automatically function as described in the drop-downs below.

 The First Aid button calls the University's Insurance Emergency Helpline to give you immediate medical and security support.
 When you press this button, Security Officers will also be notified so that they can follow-up with you to check that you are ok.